1. When is the right time to undergo a knee replacement?

 8. What can I expect during recovery and rehabilitation from knee replacement?

-Most patients are up and walking within a day or two—with the aid of a walker or crutches.
+Most people are up and walking the day of surgery or the next — with the aid of a walker or crutches.
 A physical therapist will help you bend and straighten your knee a few hours after your surgery.

 9. What do I need to do to prepare my home for recovery?

 If you live in a multiple-story house, prepare a bed and space on the ground floor so that you can avoid the stairs when you first return.